EV/EBITDA Sector Discount on Indian Stocks: Strong Returns, but the Sensex Did Better

 Limitations

 Systemic exposure.
-India remains a high-beta market tied to global risk appetite.
+India remains a high-beta market.
 The EV/EBITDA screen provides no protection against EM-wide selloffs.
-The diversification benefit investors expect from emerging markets can disappear precisely when they need it.

 Execution friction.
 Indian mid-cap stocks can have meaningful bid-ask spreads.
-Annual rebalancing in a 30-stock portfolio is manageable, but transaction costs and market impact aren't modeled.
+Transaction costs and market impact aren't modeled.

 Sector thinness.
 Some Indian sectors have fewer than 10 large-cap companies meeting quality filters.
-In thin sectors, sector median EV/EBITDA is computed from a small sample, making the relative discount signal noisier.
+In thin sectors, sector median EV/EBITDA is computed from a small sample.

 Conclusion

-For investors already holding Indian equities, the sector-relative EV/EBITDA filter is a structured way to tilt toward the undervalued names within the markets you're already exposed to.
-It doesn't reduce India's inherent volatility, but it does pick the better-valued names within that volatility.
+For investors already holding Indian equities as part of a value tilt, the sector-relative EV/EBITDA filter is a structured way to identify relative value within the NSE universe.
+It won't reduce India's inherent volatility, and it won't reliably outperform the index.

 Data: Ceta Research (FMP financial data warehouse).
-Backtest covers 2000-2025 (effectively 2005-2025) using point-in-time financial data with 45-day filing lag.
+Backtest covers 2000-2025 (effectively 2006-2025) using point-in-time financial data with 45-day filing lag.
 Returns in INR.
-Benchmark (SPY) in USD.
-Results are hypothetical and don't reflect actual investment results.
-Past performance doesn't guarantee future results.
+Benchmark: Sensex (^BSESN, price return).
+SPY shown as cross-reference in USD.
+Results are hypothetical and do not reflect actual investment results.
+Past performance does not guarantee future results.